olicairns/ecs-flask/readme.md

 build a livescoring API as docker image (flask+nginx+conda)
     docker build -t oli5679/ecsdemo .
     docker run  -p 80:80 oli5679/ecsdemo

+Also fits 'Shap' explainer, that can explain feature impacts on model prediction, also saving as pkl.

 TODO - get gunicorn working on ecs